JayTrivedi96/Cyber-Security-Analyst/README.md

-The project consists of various cyber security analysis being used under different scenarios.
+The projects consists of various cyber security analysis being used under different scenarios.